wilfredinni/python-cheatsheet/blog/python-projects-with-poetry-and-vscode-part-3.md

 ## Poetry Commands

 Here is a table with the commands used in this series as well as their descriptions.
-For a full list read the [Poetry Documentation](https://poetry.eustace.io/docs/cli/).
+For a full list, read the [Poetry Documentation](https://poetry.eustace.io/docs/cli/).

 | Command                           | Description                                            |
 | --------------------------------- | ------------------------------------------------------ |